Conor Daly: Return to part-time (2018–2019)

+Split schedule with Carpenter and Carlin (2020–2021)

-On December 9, 2019 it was revealed that, for the 2020 IndyCar Series season, Daly was signed to contest the 12 road and street circuit races in the No. 20 Ed Carpenter Racing entry.
+On December 9, 2019, it was revealed that, for the 2020 IndyCar Series season, Daly was signed to contest the twelve road and street circuit races in the No. 20 Ed Carpenter Racing entry.
 Daly was also contracted to compete in the 2020 Indianapolis 500 in an additional Ed Carpenter Racing entry.
 On March 10, 2020, Carlin announced they have signed Daly to compete in the remaining oval races in the No. 59 entry, thus giving Daly full-time status for the 2020 season.

-Daly finished 6th at the 2020 season opener at Texas Motor Speedway.
+Daly finished sixth at the 2020 season opener at Texas Motor Speedway.
 He claimed his first IndyCar Series pole position at the first race of a doubleheader at Iowa Speedway, which was the first pole for Carlin as an IndyCar team.

 Daly and teammate Rinus VeeKay dominated the first half of the 2021 Indianapolis 500, leading 72 of the first 102 laps.
-However, damage to Daly's nose cone from an accident involving Graham Rahal on lap 119 prevented him from seriously challenging for the lead again, and he finished 13th.
-Daly led the most laps of any driver during the race, with 40.
+However, damage to Daly's nose cone from an accident involving Graham Rahal on lap 119 prevented him from seriously challenging for the lead again, and he finished thirteenth.
+Daly led the most laps of any driver during the race, with forty.

+Full-time with Carpenter (2022–2023)

 In 2022, Daly would run full-time in the No. 20 for Ed Carpenter Racing.
-His best result that year was a fifth place at the IMS Grand Prix on May 14, after the Indy lights race session was postponed by lightning.
-He would go on to finish 17th in points.
+His best result that year was a fifth place at the IMS Grand Prix on May 14.
+He would go on to finish seventeenth in points.

+In June 2023, following a fifteenth-place finish at the Detroit round, Ed Carpenter Racing parted ways with Daly, with Ryan Hunter-Reay announced as his replacement a day later.

+Racing after Carpenter and Juncos Hollinger full-time (2024–present)

+Conor Daly ran the No. 24 entry for Dreyer & Reinbold Racing with Cusick Motorsports at the 2024 Indianapolis 500.
+After starting in 29th position, he finished tenth after switching to an alternate pit strategy.
+He led 22 of the 200 laps and was the race's biggest mover, gaining nineteen positions.

+After substituting for Jack Harvey in the No. 18 Dale Coyne Racing entry at the second Iowa race, Daly was announced as Agustin Canapino's replacement at Juncos Hollinger Racing for the remainder of the season on August 14.
+He achieved his second career IndyCar podium - and the first for Juncos Hollinger Racing - at the first Milwaukee Mile race on August 31, finishing third.

+On December 18, 2024, Juncos Hollinger Racing announced that Conor Daly would compete full-time for the team during the 2025 IndyCar Series, piloting the No. 78 he drove at the end of the 2024 season.
+It was later announced he would drive No. 76 car after signing gas station brand 76 as a sponsor.

+Other racing

 Formula One

 In May 2012, Daly performed a straight line aero test for Force India at Cotswold Airport in Gloucestershire, England.